 - A short course is skills-focused in a specific area that helps your professional development.

 - Study and develop your skills at the same time that you are working, with iQ Academy’s distance learning programme, you can study from home.

 - A short course takes a shorter period of time to complete, and it is cheaper than a qualification.

-- At iQ Academy, short courses have very low monthly payment plans with no registration fees.
+- At iQ Academy, short courses start from as little as R479per month with no registration fees.

 - You can also do a short course even if you do not have a matric.
 This is not possible with a higher certificate or diploma, as Grade 12 is a requirement.

 Think of a short course as a way to vul’indlela (open the way) to your future: Growth that is affordable and accessible to everyone. iQ Academy offers a variety of Business Short Courses for you to check out!